MichaelHu/pro-uglifyjs-webpack-plugin/README.md

         }
     }

+you should only:

-you should only set the `tryCatch` option to true.
+1. set the `wrapCatch` option to true.
+2. add directive `"use catch;"` where you need the plugin to wrap something for you.

 ## Installation